Asha-Empire/Game-Story/README.md

 Reaching the asteroid belt in a short time and mining, humanity was trying to go beyond.
 That's why they set up space stations in different places.

-However, due to the long journey times, humans could not get out of Mars, the asteroid belt and space stations in these regions.
+However, due to the long journey times, humans could not get out of Mars, the asteroid belt and space outposts in these regions.

 #### 2300...

 With the developments in fusion engines in 2300 years, with new engines named the **Pusion Engine (Fusion Plus)** the speed of spaceships reached from 11000km/sec to 33000km/sec.
+The first habitable space station was established near the asteroid belt, as the logistical problems were quickly resolved by the Pusion engine.

+#### 2400...

+They built Jupiter's solar system, the largest space hub, inhabited by a million people.

 #### 2550...